rkaunismaa/NLP4HTML/README.md

 ## Tuesday, July 25, 2023

 I want to see how far I can get with scraping yahoo finance data with scrapy ...

+Nice!
+The yahoo scraping spider works just great!! ...
+Again, thanks to chatGPT for help!